Fluent City

 conclusion

-• Result: 85% of teachers reported that new design is easier to use
+1. Satisfaction Rate: 85% of teachers reported that the new design was easier to use, exceeding our target of 80%.

 Reflections